 This effect is mainly seen in seasoned endurance athletes and is likely related to an improvement in efficiency.
 In studies using sedentary individuals, the opposite effect is found.

-It’s worth noting that these changes are seen in muscles that are directly involved in the activity.
-It’s possible that upper body muscles for example, may also atrophy in the pursuit of efficiency.
+It’s worth noting these changes are seen in muscles that are directly involved in the activity.
+It’s likely that upper body muscles will also atrophy in the pursuit of efficiency.

 Endurance training can reduce muscle power and strength.